BerkeleyLab/upcxx/INSTALL.md

 resident in a ROCm/HIP-compatible AMD GPU.
 Specific requirements:

 * Modern AMD-branded HIP-compatible GPU hardware
-* AMD ROCm drivers version 4.0 or later.
+* AMD ROCm drivers version 4.5.0 or later (earlier versions of ROCm MIGHT also work, but are not recommended)

 #### Additional System Requirements for ROCmRDMA-accelerated memory kinds: